 These separate the main text into smaller chunks of information.
 A heading tells you what the section below is about.
-TEXT OR MAIN TEXT: These are the words on a page that describe the main ideas of the book.
-Main text is usually smaller that chapter titles or headings.
+CAPTION: These words tell you more about the picture on the page.
+A caption is usually close to the picture it describes.